-National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Grave sites, caves, river pools, and other sites, resources, habitats , or landscapes of cultural, ecological, economic, or religious/sacred importance to local communities .
-(Per FSC, 2017a; SA, 2010; others) Culturally appropriate engagement with the local communities, including communities with traditional cultures. x x For all Interpretations Supplemental BAI may include databases, maps, and experts, e.g.,
+National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Sites, resources, habitats, or landscapes of cultural, ecological, economic, or religious/sacred importance to local communities Culturally appropriate engagement with the local communities. Х Х For all Interpretations.
+Supplemental BAI may include databases, maps, and experts, e.g., community development organizations.